On the Robustness of Langevin Dynamics to Score Function Error: Introduction

-\paragraph{Significance of our results: } Theorems \ref{thm:cone-tv}, \ref{thm:dbi-tv}, and \ref{thm:general-pi} demonstrate standard bounds on $L^2$ error (more generally $L^p$) of learning the score is completely insufficient to control sampling error for Langevin dynamics, despite being the objective of choice in practice when estimating the score via score matching.
-Note an $L^{\infty}$ bound is not possible in score matching where one cannot hope to learn the score in regions not well-covered by $\pitarget$.
-As such \textit{our results provide strong evidence against the efficacy of Langevin dynamics with estimated scores (e.g. from data), even in very simple problems}.
+\paragraph{Significance of our results: } Our results demonstrate the Langevin dynamics is not robust to $L^2$ (more generally $L^p$) score estimation error.
+We emphasize that lack of robustness is the fundamental cause; the examples of Theorems \ref{thm:cone-tv}, \ref{thm:dbi-tv}are not degenerate.
+The target distribution is as simple as an isotropic Gaussian, the score estimates $\hat s$ are Lipschitz, and the initializations considered are natural.

+Theorems \ref{thm:cone-tv}, \ref{thm:general-pi} provide `worst-case' or `adversarial' constructions that demonstrate $L^2$ (more generally $L^p$) score estimation error is in and of itself insufficient.
 This result stands in sharp contrast to diffusion models, where also convergence occurs in $\poly(d)$ time; as such our work provides further support for diffusion models from a novel angle.

-We emphasize the lower bounds of Theorems \ref{thm:cone-tv} and \ref{thm:dbi-tv} are fundamentally caused by the lack of robustness of Langevin dynamics in high dimensions to $L^2$ (more generally $L^p$) score estimation error; the examples are not degenerate.
-The target distribution is as simple as an isotropic Gaussian, the score estimates $\hat s$ are Lipschitz, and the initializations considered are natural.

-We also emphasize the practical prescriptions of our work.
-Theorem \ref{thm:dbi-tv} highlights that one should use \textit{fresh} samples when performing data-based initialization, a prescription validated by simulation in Section \ref{sec:simulation}.
+\textit{Our main result is Theorem \ref{thm:dbi-tv}}, which we believe carries further practical significance.
+In particular, this result prescribes one to use \textit{fresh} samples not used in producing the estimate $\hat s$ when performing data-based initialization in practice.
+Moreover, this construction of $\hat s$ is -- in some sense -- based on $\hat s$ `memorizing' all the $n$ i.i.d. samples.
+Such a situation has been empirically confirmed in certain settings in supervised learning with overparametrized neural networks, as per e.g. \citet{arpit2017closer, zhang2016understanding} -- of which score matching is a prominent application.
 However, score functions are often trained on the entire dataset in practice.
 Our results serve to caution against doing so.

-Finally, our work also highlights the importance of \textit{annealing}.
-By convolving $\pitarget$ with a Gaussian and learning the scores along the convolution, an $L^2$ or $L^p$ estimate now becomes sufficient for sampling as per the theory of diffusion models.
-For Gaussian mixtures, learning the score function $\grad \log \pitarget$ may be the hardest step of learning all the annealed score functions \citep{chen2024learning}, as intuitively convolution with Gaussians can only `soften' the annealed score functions (though we emphasize that this is not always the case, see \citet{montanari2025computational, koehler2023sampling}).
-Despite this, annealing seems crucial to enable successful sampling from estimated scores.